peterboyer/adt/README.md

 ```

-Enum variant values are simple objects, you can narrow and access properties as
+`ADT` variant values are simple objects, you can narrow and access properties as
 you would any other object.